 Treating Co-Occurring Disorders at The Ridge

-Many people who struggle with an addiction disorder to drugs or alcohol also experience a mental health disorder at the same time.
+Many people who struggle with an addiction to drugs or alcohol also experience a mental health disorder at the same time.
 These are called co-occurring disorders and when diagnosed, the individual receives a dual diagnosis.
 Those with co-occurring disorders often experience complications during the recovery process if not properly diagnosed and treated; therefore, it is important for everyone enrolling in addiction treatment to be assessed by a professional who can screen for things like co-occurring mental health disorders.

-The Ridge is primarily a residential substance abuse treatment facility, we do not treat people presenting with primary mental health issues and we are not a mental health facility nor are we licensed as one.
-However, we offer access to a psychiatrist in conjunction with substance abuse treatment, to our many patients who suffer from secondary mental health disorders such as depression, PTSD, Bi-polar, anxiety and other common mental health diagnoses.
+The Ridge residential program is primarily a residential substance abuse program, we do not treat people presenting with primary mental health issues and we are not a residential mental health facility nor are we licensed as one.
+However, we offer access to a psychiatrist in conjunction with substance abuse treatment, to our many patients who suffer from secondary mental health disorders such as depression, PTSD, bi-polar, anxiety and other common mental health diagnoses.

 Challenges of Treating Individuals with Dual Diagnosis